Masakuata/sessionServer/docs/source/basic_usage.rst

 is alive.

 The ``response`` variable holds the server response (duh!).
-It is a tuple that could hold one value, or two, depending on whether the request was successful.
+It is a dictionary that holds two values, an HTTP ``STATUS`` and (possibly) a ``TOKEN``.

-If the request was successful and a new session was created, the first position of the tuple holds an HTTP status code of 201, and the second position holds a string.
+If the request was successful and a new session was created, the ``STATUS`` key holds an HTTP status code of 201, and the ``TOKEN`` key a string.
 This string is the *session token*.
 Keep it in a safe place, cause you will need it for every future request regarding the session you just created.

 This token is like a session ID of sorts.
 Yeah!
 That's it!